 First, find out exactly what type of fuel you are permitted to burn in your area.
 Then make sure your chimney is in good working order, is swept and has a good “draw”.
 These two elements alone will help narrow your options as to whether you choose gas, open fire or a wood-burning stove.

 Once you’ve decided on the type of fireplace and fuel source you want, the next consideration is size.
 Here, size matters.
 The current trend is for fireplaces to be bigger, influenced by widescreen TV sets, but it shouldn’t be too big that it dominates the room or too small that it is lost, so make sure it is in proportion.
 The general rule of thumb is that if you have a mantelpiece it should be less than half the height of the ceiling.
-A designer tip is to stick masking tape or a template on the wall the exact size of the fireplace you have in mind.
+An interior designer tip is to stick masking tape or a template on the wall the exact size of the fireplace you have in mind.
 Then, live with this for a day or two and this will give you an idea for how the real thing might feel and whether the size needs to be adapted.

 When it comes to selecting the right style, try not to let the old fireplace influence your decision on the new one.
-This is where a quality interior designer is invaluable — someone neutral who can interpret your wants and needs, combined with that all important eye and expert knowledge, to help select exactly the right product.
+This is where a high end interior designer is invaluable — someone neutral who can interpret your wants and needs, combined with that all important eye and expert knowledge, to help select exactly the right product.
 They will also sift through the hundreds of varieties available, be able to advise on the right period and size to suit your room, and possibly prevent you from trawling around mud-spattered reclamation yards in the search of that elusive statement piece — a good designer will have all these contacts at their fingertips.

 If a traditional style firelplace is what you’re after, a brick back and wood surround has a warm feel, while stone, limestone, and marble look elegantly stylish.
 If you’re buying a reclaimed design, always buy the surround first, and then find a grate to fit.